.

 Partnership with Law & Forensics for Audit Services

-LigoLab has joined forces with Law & Forensics, a renowned cybersecurity and compliance firm, to enhance its security solutions.
+LigoLab has also joined forces with Law & Forensics, a renowned cybersecurity and compliance firm, to enhance its security solutions.
 Through this partnership, partner laboratories gain access to:

 • Comprehensive security audits tailored to their specific needs